Owen-Doc/Election-Analysis/README.md

             winning_county_voters = county_vote
 '''
 I also note that my program does not use any "50%" rule to determine the winner - which makes it useful for an election with multiple candidates.
 It only compares the total votes between all candidates and determines that the highest number of votes is the winner.
 In an election with a possible plurality, where no one achieves over 50% of the vote, this is a useful feature.
 However, I do note that there are some modifications I would make if there were, say 10 candidates in an election.

 On my output page, I list the candidate's performance in no specific order other than how the datasheet is organized.
 In an election with 10 candidates, it may be useful to first include a section of the vote share of the top 3 candidates - that is who we would be most interested in to see first.
 Especially considering that it may be confusing/appear busy to have 10 rows of unsorted performance.
-I would likely use another conditional check to establish who the top 3 candidates are, and then use their name, vote count, and percentage to publish a separate section.
+I would likely use a nested for loop as the program goes through each candidate, and then use another conditional check to establish who the top 3 candidates are, and then use their name, vote count, and percentage to publish a separate section.
+This would give the reader a clear, concise snapshot of the top 3 performers, instead of having to look through a list of 10 candidates who may have received fractional shares of the vote.
-Another modification that I would make is if the election was between say